 - Formulation and validation of isoflavone-based supplements

-- Supplier batch tracking and traceability of plant ingredients
+- Supplier batch tracking and traceability of plant-based ingredients

-- Development of hormonal, menopause or bone health ranges
+- Development of ranges of hormonal, menopause and bone health products

 - Bioavailability or efficacy studies of isoflavones

-- Quality control in the context of certifications or export
+- Quality control within the framework of certifications or export

 Why use YesWeLab?

-At YesWeLab, we offer you a tailor-made analytical service, working in partnership with a network of laboratories rigorously selected for their expertise in phytochemistry.
-Most of our partners are ISO 17025 certified, and some are COFRAC accredited, guaranteeing results that meet international standards.
+At YesWeLab, we offer customized analytical services in partnership with a network of laboratories rigorously selected for their expertise in phytochemistry.
+Most of our partners are ISO 17025 certified, and some are COFRAC accredited, guaranteeing results that comply with international standards.

 By choosing YesWeLab, you benefit from: